 The name Hurl is a tribute to the awesome curl, with a focus on the HTTP protocol.
-While it may have an informal meaning not particularly elegant, other eminent tools have set a precedence in naming.
+While it may have an informal meaning not particularly elegant, other eminent tools have set a precedent in naming.

 We think that Hurl has some advantages compared to similar tools.

 Hurl is foremost a command line tool and should be easy to use on a local computer, or in a CI/CD pipeline.
-Some tools in the same space as Hurl (Postman for instance), are GUI oriented and we find it less attractive than CLI.
-As a command line tool, Hurl can be used to get HTTP datas (like curl), but also as a test tool for HTTP sessions, or even as documentation.
+Some tools in the same space as Hurl (Postman for instance), are GUI oriented, and we find it less attractive than CLI.
+As a command line tool, Hurl can be used to get HTTP data (like curl), but also as a test tool for HTTP sessions, or even as documentation.

 Having a text based file format is another advantage.
-The Hurl format is simple, focused on the HTTP domain, can serve as documentation and can be read or written by non technical people.
+The Hurl format is simple, focused on the HTTP domain, can serve as documentation and can be read or written by non-technical people.

 For instance posting JSON data with Hurl can be done with this simple file: